 Counting too heavily on Social Security can be a recipe for financial disappointment during retirement.
-Yet, 37% of baby boomers expect the federal program to be their main source of income during their golden years.
+Yet, 40% of baby boomers expect the federal program to be their main source of income during their golden years.

 Expecting too much from Social Security can be a big mistake.
-The program was never intended to be the only source of income for retirees, the Social Security Administration notes.
+The program was never intended to be the only source of income for retirees, the Social Security Administration (SSA) notes.

 And in fact, for higher-earning folks, it’s implausible to expect Social Security to replace much of their on-the-job income.
-Many experts project that retirees need about 70% of annual preretirement income to live well in retirement.
+Many experts project that retirees need about 70% of their annual preretirement income to live well in retirement.
 But as the SSA notes:

 Planning for retirement the right way

 As you can see, counting on Social Security to carry too much of the retirement load is a risky bet.
-You’re far better off taking steps to generate savings today so you will have them to tap into tomorrow.
+You’re far better off taking steps to generate savings today, so you will have them to tap into tomorrow.

 The course is intended for those who are 45 or older, but even younger folks can benefit from the wisdom to be gleaned from these lessons.